Pokémon Sun and Moon: Critical response

 Pokémon Sun and Moon received a score of 87/100 on Metacritic based on 84 reviews, indicating "generally favorable reviews".
 Fellow review aggregator OpenCritic assessed that the games received "mighty" approval, being recommended by 95% of critics.
 This placed Sun and Moon as the 5th and 6th highest-rated 3DS games in 2016, and the 19th and 20th on the console of all time.
 The move from the gym system received widespread praise from critics, some of whom saw the change as a major step towards future developments of the franchise.

 Japanese magazine Famitsu gave the pair a 38/40 rating.
 Writing for video game review site IGN, Kallie Plagge gave the games a 9/10, and said that they "switch up the formula to create an engaging adventure that improves on its predecessors", in addition to praising the streamlined battle interface and other mechanics.
-Many critics praised the story as one of the best in the franchise.
 Alex Donaldson of VG247 remarked that the story drew him in deeper, saying "I remain more engaged in this story than in any other Pokémon tale yet".
 Alex Olney of Nintendo Life said that "the plot in Sun & Moon is the deepest and most ambitious Game Freak has dared attempt", he also called them the best Pokémon games ever produced, commenting that Alola's design felt natural and organic, praising Game Freak for successfully balancing additional mechanics without alienating existing fans.
 Chris Tapsell of Eurogamer said the games were "the best generation in more than a decade".
 They earned an "essential" ranking from the site.

 On the other hand, Tapsell also remarked that the first few hours of the games included too many tutorials and protected gameplay.
 Jeremy Parish of USGamer assessed that "Z-Moves feel underwhelming" taking "way too long" despite being the most engaging campaign the series has offered in a long time, while Polygons Allegra Frank criticized their linear gameplay and lack of content beyond the primary storyline although the games had "the most memorable Pokémon journey in years".